Special Educational Needs and Disabilities

 Mrs Griffiths is the Special Educational Needs Co-ordinator (SENCO).
 The SENCO is responsible for overseeing the provision made for pupils with Special Educational Needs and for ensuring that each child receives the very best support and provision for them.

-Further information about Special Educational Needs and disabilities at St George and St Martin can be found in our SEN Policy (SEN Policy September 2017), our Accessibility Policy and Plan (Please click here) and our SEN Information Report (SEN Information Report September 2017).
+Further information about Special Educational Needs and disabilities at St George and St Martin can be found in our SEN Policy (SEN Policy March 2019), our Equality Policy 2017-2020, our Accessibility Plan 19 and our SEN Information Report (SEN Information Report 2019).
 If you would like to talk to someone about Special Educational Needs, you can talk to any member of staff in school, Mrs Griffiths the SENCO or Mrs Farmer, or Lisa Hulme, the Academy Committee representative with responsibility for Special Educational Needs.

 You can contact them by telephoning 01782 234384, emailing: email@example.com or by calling into the school office.